Missions at the Margins

-Dr Bob Ekblad is director of Tierra Nueva and The People’s Seminary in Burlington, Washington.
+Dr Bob Ekblad wrote as director of Tierra Nueva and The People’s Seminary in Burlington, Washington.
 A minister in the Presbyterian Church (U.S.A.), he holds a ThD in Old Testament and is known internationally for his courses and workshops on reading the Bible.
 Website: bobekblad.com.

 This article is abbreviated from Chapter 12, “Holistic Transformational Missions at the Margins” by Bob Eklad, in the book Supernatural Missions, by Randy Clark (Global Awakening, 2012 (globalawakening.com)